Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 • Safety considerations: Possible side effects and medication interactions, as well as considerations regarding its use during pregnancy and while breastfeeding

-What Happens If I Take Too Much Bacopa?
+What Happens if I Take Too Much Bacopa?

-There is little information about bacopa toxicity and overdose in humans.
-Smptoms of overdose with bacopa would likely be similar to its potential common and serious side effects, but more severe.
+Symptoms of overdose with bacopa would likely be similar to its potential common and serious side effects, but more severe.
 Since some Ayurvedic products have been found to contain high levels of toxic substances, poisoning from these substances is also possible.

 If you suspect you're experiencing life-threatening side effects, seek immediate medical attention.